Deterministic Identification Over Channels With Power Constraints: Introduction

 In the deterministic setup, the number of messages scales exponentially in the blocklength \cite{AD89,AN99,J85,Bur00}, as in the traditional setting of transmission.
 Nevertheless, the achievable identification rates are significantly higher than those of transmission.
-In addition, deterministic codes often have the advantage of simpler implementation and analysis \cite{PP09}, explicit construction \cite{A09}, and single-block reliable performance.
-In particular, J\'aJ\'a \cite{J85} showed that the deterministic identification (DI) capacity\begin{footnote}{The DI capacity is also referred to in the literature as the non-randomized identification (NRI) capacity \cite{AN99} or the dID capacity \cite{BV00}.}\end{footnote}\;of a binary symmetric channel is 1 bit per channel use, as one can exhaust the entire input space and assign (almost) all sequences in the $n$-dimensional space $\{0,1\}^n$ as codewords.
-Ahlswede et al. \cite{AD89,AN99} stated that the DI capacity of a discrete memoryless channel (DMC) with a stochastic matrix $W$ is given by the logarithm of the number of distinct row vectors of $W$ (see Sec.~IV. in \cite{AD89} and abstract of \cite{AN99}).
+In addition, deterministic codes often have the advantage of simpler implementation and simulation \cite{PP09}, explicit construction \cite{A09}, and single-block reliable performance.
+In particular, J\'aJ\'a \cite{J85} showed that the deterministic identification (DI) capacity\begin{footnote}{The DI capacity in the literature is also referred to as the non-randomized identification (NRI) capacity \cite{AN99} or the dID capacity \cite{BV00}.}\end{footnote}\;of a binary symmetric channel is 1 bit per channel use, as one can exhaust the entire input space and assign (almost) all sequences in the $n$-dimensional space $\{0,1\}^n$ as codewords.
+Ahlswede et al. \cite{AD89,AN99} stated that the DI capacity of a discrete memoryless channel (DMC) with a stochastic matrix $W$ is given by the logarithm of the number of distinct row vectors of $W$ (\cite[see Sec.~IV]{AD89} and \cite[see Abstr.]{AN99}).
 Nonetheless, an explicit proof for this result was not provided in \cite{AD89,AN99}.
 Instead, Ahlswede and Cai \cite{AN99} referred the reader to a paper \cite{A80} which does not include identification and addresses a completely different model of an arbitrarily varying channel \cite{A80}.
 Since then, the problem of proving this result has remained unsolved, since a straightforward extension of the methods in \cite{A80}, using decoding territories, does not seem to yield the desired result on the DI capacity \cite{CaiEmail2}.

 In this paper, we establish the DI capacity of a channel subject to an input constraint.
 Such a constraint is often associated with a limited power supply or regulation, as in the case of the Gaussian channel.
 Our main result is that the DI capacity of a DMC $\W$, under the input constraint $\frac{1}{n}\sum_{t=1}^n \phi(x_t)\leq A$, is given by